-A loose gas cap can cause a check engine light.
+A loose or missing gas cap is a common cause for a check engine light to

 Why Is My Check Engine Light Still On After Replacing The Gas Cap?